aryavahedi/Frist-Project/README.md

 Head over to https://vitejs.dev/ to learn more about configuring vite

-This is my first project which I've written with Scrimba.
+### This is my first project, which I've written with Scrimba.
 Learn more:

 ## About Scrimba